TwistedAndy/bigger-picture/readme.md

 ### thumb

-Type: `string`
+Type: `string` or `HTMLImageElement`

-URL or path to image used for thumbnail displayed before media loads.
+An image element, image URL or path to image used for thumbnail displayed before media loads.
+If an image element is provided, it will be used to detect the fit mode

+### fit

+Type: `string`<br>
+Default: `fill`

+Controls how images are sized during the open and close animations.
+Accepts: 'cover', 'contain', and 'fill'.
+If not specified, the fill state can be determined by `thumb` element or by the first inner image.

 ### img